 A good, well-balanced lunch and breakfast program is provided for our students.
 A standard lunch will be provided.
 Each student will have an account and money may be deposited before school.
 Since this procedure was never intended to provide credit, the school will not allow a negative balance to exceed \$5.00.
 When a \$5.00 indebtedness is reached, the account will be frozen and no additional charges will be allowed.
 Children will not be allowed to eat breakfast or a Type A lunch at that point.
 At lunch time, they will be given a peanut butter sandwich and a carton of milk until the indebtedness is cleared.
-If you have any question about your child's account, you should call the school.
+If you have any questions about your child's account, you should call the school.
 All parents will be given information regarding free and reduced meals.

-Students who bring their own lunches must eat in the lunch room.
-All food and drink are to be eaten in the cafeteria and not taken into the hallways, gym or onto the playground.
-No soft drinks may be purchased between 8:12 and 3:17.
-Approved fruit drinks and water may be purchased at lunch.
+Students who bring their own lunches must eat in the lunchroom.
+All food and drink are to be eaten in the cafeteria and not taken into the hallways, gym, or onto the playground.
+Approved drinks and water may be purchased at lunch and after school.